 10.5 The home team coach shall ensure that ALL parties are notified as early as possible by telephone and/or e-mail (in the following order); the League Administrator, League Director, Opposing Team Official.
 Failure to do so may result in a fine and disciplinary action.

 10.6 The rescheduling of a League game will only be permitted as a result of a weather related cancellation or if directed by the OWSL.

 In cases where games require re-scheduling due to inclement weather, referee cancellation due to player safety and/or field quality concerns, or field closure determined by Municipalities:

-b) The home team shall provide re-schedule date(s) and field(s) within one (1) week of the original scheduled date; otherwise the league will reschedule the game unilaterally, as fields are available.
+10.8 The home team shall make every attempt to obtain and communicate to the visiting team and league director at least two reasonable reschedule date(s) and field(s) within one (1) week of the original scheduled date.
+The visiting team must respond and confirm a replay date to the home team and league director within 72 hours, Otherwise the league may reschedule the game unilaterally, as fields are available.
 Any expenses incurred will be charged to the home team.
-Failure to comply with this Rule will result in a fine, (see Appendix A).
+Failure to comply with this Rule may result in a fine, (see Appendix A).

 RULE 11 - GENERAL RULES

-11.1 OWSL adopts a zero tolerance position regarding smoking.
+11.1 The OWSL adopts a zero-tolerance position regarding smoking.
 No player, team official, or spectator is permitted to smoke within the confines of the playing field.